top of page

 Julia Levitina's bronze sculpture Gathering, is of a bird sitting on a rabbit that sits on a fox that sits on a stag that sits on a walking bear.

 Julia Levitina, The Gathering, 2021.
 Bronze, 14.5 x 7 x 10 inches.
-Inquire for Price.

-Gathering, seen above with animals stacked on top of each other, introduces concepts of solidarity while dealing with the fragility of life.
+Gathering introduces concepts of solidarity while dealing with the fragility of life.

 In "Wild Things," Julia Levitina shares a captivating collection of bronze animal sculptures that ingeniously capture the complexities of human relationships.
 Each meticulously crafted piece serves as a visual metaphor for the intricacies of emotional connections, communication, and shared experiences.